-The #1 reason to start out with affiliate marketing when trying to monetize your blog is that it provides the best balance of risk and reward.
+The #1 reason to start out with affiliate marketing is that it provides the best balance of risk and reward.

-Perhaps the easiest way to make money blogging is through putting ads on your blog.
+Perhaps the easiest way to make money is through putting ads on your blog.

 It’s fairly easy to set up and 100% passive.

 The lowest risk also comes with the lowest reward, and you’re going to make pennies rather than dollars.